Maleny Camp — 22nd September 2023

 Bowra Sanctuary is open to bird-watching visitors from May to mid-October most years.

 Directions: The Sanctuary is about sixteen kilometres from Cunnamulla.
 Head west from town across the Warrego River and after about two hundred metres turn right at the sign (Humeburn Rd, Golf Course, Bowra etc.).
 Head north about nine kilometres to the Bowra gate on the left.
 (Sign on the fence saying Bowra Sanctuary).
 The house and campground are six kilometres along the dirt road.
-Follow the signs and stop at the Check In & Out Shack (a current map can be provided after you book in).
-On your left as you approach the check-in shack is a rocky pad; please park up on the pad near the hose and await your Camp Hosts for your property Induction.
-If it is wet then inquire if the roads are passable.

 Visiting Bowra: For more detailed information go to Bowra Visitor Program on the AWC web site.